 - The Authority follows the deferral method of accounting for restricted grants, contributions and donations which are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted grants, contributions and donations are recognized as revenue when received or receivable (if the amount to be received can be reasonably estimated and collection is reasonably assured). - 2.
-Revenue from grants and contributions restricted for the purchase of capital assets is deferred and amortized over the same period of use as the related capital asset. - 3.
-Revenue from the licensing of program material is recognized when the program material is delivered. - 4.
-Sponsorship revenues are recognized over the period the sponsorship program is delivered by the Authority. - 5.
-Student fees for courses offered by the Independent Learning Centre ("ILC") and registration fees for General Education Development Testing ("GED") are recognized as revenue at the time of enrolment. - 6.
-Revenue from transmitter tower rental and maintenance agreements is recognized according to the terms of the agreement. - 7.
+During the year funding for Mathify and Over-the-air transmission services were converted from project-based funding to base operating funding. - 3.
+Revenue from grants and contributions restricted for the purchase of capital assets is deferred and amortized over the same period of use as the related capital asset. - 4.
+Revenue from the licensing of program material is recognized when the program material is delivered. - 5.
+Sponsorship revenues are recognized over the period the sponsorship program is delivered by the Authority. - 6.
+Student fees for courses offered by the Independent Learning Centre ("ILC") are recognized as revenue at the earliest of when the course is completed or the time limit for completing the course expires. - 7.
+Registration fees for General Education Development Testing ("GED") are recognized as revenue at the earliest of when testing commences or the time limit to complete the test expires. - 8.
+Revenue from transmitter tower rental and maintenance agreements is recognized according to the terms of the agreement. - 9.
 Investment income is recognized as revenue when earned.